Théâtre de la Renaissance: 1838–1841

 The first company to be called Théâtre de la Renaissance opened its doors in 1838 under the sponsorship of Victor Hugo and Alexandre Dumas, père, who wanted to have a location for mounting their historical dramas.
 The Salle Ventadour (built in 1829 for the Opéra-Comique) was used.

 On 8 November 1838, Hugo's Ruy Blas starring Frédérick Lemaître had a triumphant premiere, and the French version of Donizetti's Lucia di Lammermoor retitled and reworked as Lucie de Lammermoor was produced there in August 1839.
 His L'ange de Nisida, which was later reworked into La favorite, was commissioned by the company, although never performed due to bankruptcy.
 In April 1839, L'Alchimiste and Paul Jones by Alexandre Dumas (also with Frédérick Lemaître) were staged, but, due to theatrical intrigues, the theatre was forced to close in 1841.

 The Carvalho company

-In 1868 Carvalho (director of the Théâtre Lyrique) obtained the rights to stage operatic works at the Ventadour, mainly more elaborate works in the Théâtre Lyrique's repertory, with Adolphe Deloffre as chief conductor.
+In 1868, Carvalho (director of the Théâtre Lyrique) obtained the rights to stage operatic works at the Ventadour, focusing mainly on more elaborate works from the Théâtre Lyrique's repertory, with Adolphe Deloffre as chief conductor.
 The season opened with Faust and included other works by Gounod and Clapisson.
-The company was very short-lived, lasting from 16 March 1868 to 5 May 1868.
+The company was short-lived, lasting from 16 March 1868 to 5 May 1868.